Cleveland Clinic logo

 Glossoptosis

-Glossoptosis, or tongue displacement, happens with Pierre Robin syndrome, Down syndrome and cerebral palsy.
-An infant’s small jaw or weak muscles cause their tongue to rest far back in their mouth toward their throat.
+Glossoptosis, or backward tongue displacement, happens with Pierre Robin syndrome, Down syndrome and cerebral palsy.
+An infant’s small jaw or weak muscles cause their tongue to rest far back in their mouth, toward their throat.
 Glossoptosis can affect your baby’s ability to breathe, eat and swallow.
 The symptom often improves as your baby grows.

 Advertisement